lmaccherone/documentdb-utils/README.md

 ### Extended functionality ###

 * All `query<entity>s` methods now accept MongoDB-like queries which are atuomatically converted to SQL by [sql-from-mongo](https://www.npmjs.com/package/sql-from-mongo).
 You can still send in strings or objects with parameters as before, but it senses that the query is a MongoDB like query and acts accordingly.
+It's much easier to compose queries like `{value: 1}` than `SELECT * FROM c WHERE value = 1`, IMHO.

 * `<old-method>Array(..., callback)` as short-hand for `.toArray()` calls.
 Example:  `readDocumentsArray(collectionLink, callback)`.
 This alone makes it easier to use higher order async functions, but I'm not done yet.